 Visual documentation will be much more engaging and useful than text-heavy descriptions.
 Simple cell phone photos will, more often than not, suffice.

-When taking the photos, make sure to include each room and a close-up of any damage.
+When taking photos of the rental property, make sure to include each room and a close-up of any damage.
 Ideally, make sure the photos are date-stamped and have backups in a hard drive or a cloud storage system.
 Video documentation will also provide ample proof of the condition of the unit.

 5. Pre-Inspect the Property